AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc/dlc_database.md

 When you make a patch to include your new DLC content bundles, you must make sure that you also include the DLC configuration bundle that corresponds to your new *.dlc* resource file.
 This bundle is located in the *dlc* directory.

 If you already have one or more other bundles in the DLC directory, and you are not sure which one you need to include in your patch, you can use the **ID Lookup** tool to determine which bundle corresponds to your resource.
 See ~{ About compiled resource names }~.

-Alternatively, if you bundled your game through the Stingray Engine **Deployer**, you can look through the output in the **Compiler Server** window to find the name assigned to your *.dlc* resource.

 ## Using multiple packages per DLC